Bish-Soli/MQP/README.md

 ## Hardware

-We used Google Colab A100 GPU.
+We used Google Colab with A100 GPU.

 ## Code Execution